-To enable the development of the new building and surrounding landscape, several of the external buildings that have been placed on the site over the years are required to be moved.
+To enable the development of the new building and surrounding landscape, five of the external buildings that have been placed on the site over the years are required to be moved.

 The Ulverstone History Museum and research library will be temporarily relocated during the redevelopment of the site at a location to be announced.

-Museum staff and volunteers are undertaking an audit of the Museum’s collection, which will be stored during the project development, however the research library will remain open.
+Museum staff and volunteers have undertaken an audit of the Museum’s collection, which will be stored during the project development, however the research library will remain open.

-With the move being planned for early 2019, the Museum is unable to accept any new donations.
+With the move being planned for 2019, the Museum is unable to accept any new donations.

 Collection items have accumulated through donation or are on loan.
-Museum representatives will be contacting owners of items on loan and examining collection items as part of the re-imagining of the Museum and how to best represent the many stories that create the rich history of the Central Coast region.
+Museum representatives have contacted owners of items on loan and examined collection items as part of the re-imagining of the Museum and how to best represent the many stories that create the rich history of the Central Coast region.